 ‘Two-third of Class V students can’t identify nos' The Annual Status of Education Report(ASER) painted a grim picture of the affairs in the state's education sector.

-failed in simple division while 75.5% can't do simple
+The report says that 52.6% class V studentsfailed in simple division while 75.5% can't do simple

 subtraction.
 Moreover, two thirds of class V students